itzAmil/email-spam-detector/README.md

 ## 🚦 How It Works

-1. User inputs email text into the Streamlit web app.
+1. User inputs email text into the Streamlit frontend.
 2. The text is transformed using the trained TF-IDF vectorizer.
 3. The vectorized input is passed to the Naive Bayes model.
 4. The model outputs `Spam` or `Not Spam` as the prediction.